ChuChuIgbokwe/RPG-Monocular-Pose-Estimation-ME495-HW2/README.md

 ##Extension##

 We were successfully able to get the TurtleSim to move by using input from the RPG Monocular Pose Estmator- it was incredibly exciting!!!
+However, we know that there is a lot of work to be done yet.

+###How it works###

-However, we know that there is a lot of work to be done yet.We did this by creating a python node in ROS called _posetoturtle_ which subscribes to /monocular_pose_estimator/estimated_pose and publishes the x and y positions to /turtle1/cmd_vel.
-First of all, we are not using the orientation data that is a component of the pose with covariance vector, just simply the position data.
+First, we created a python node in ROS called _posetoturtle_ which subscribes to /monocular_pose_estimator/estimated_pose and publishes the x and y positions to /turtle1/cmd_vel.
+We learned by doing a rostopic echo on the latter topic that the pose data is outputted in the form of a [covariance vector](http://docs.ros.org/api/geometry_msgs/html/msg/PoseWithCovariance.html).
+Thus, we needed to extract the data that was outputted from that vector and place it into a twist vector that we then published to the /turtle1/cmd_vel node, since it is listening for data of the geometry messages, twist type.
+Important to note, however, is that we are not using the orientation data that is a component of the pose with covariance vector, just simply the position data.
 Though this is a good first step, we know that we need to do some appropriate calculations for the usage of the rotation about the x, y, and z axes to control the orientation of the turtle (or, in other applications, the direction of the object to-be-controlled).

+###To use###

+You can clone this repository and follow the instructions above for setting the hardware and software up.
+Within the repository, there is a launch file that can be used to start up our _posetoturtle_ node, as well as the monocular pose estimator and usb_cam nodes.

 ##Obstacles Encountered##